 A financial asset, as we mentioned, is a liquid asset.
 These assets do not really have any intrinsic physical worth.
 They usually don’t have a physical form, either.
 Instead, their value is derived from other facts such as:

 • The supply and demand of the asset in the marketplace

 • The degree of risk associated with them

 • The expected rate of return on the asset

-For instance, a highly valued financial asset would have a high demand in the marketplace.
+For instance, a highly valued financial asset would have a high demand in the marketplace, to which financial asset management can be applied.
 This would drive up its price and impact its intrinsic value.
 The opposite can also happen.

 What are the 3 types of Financial Assets?

 When we discuss equities, we are referring to the stocks or shares in a company.
+Equities often play a large part in a financial asset management strategy.
 When you buy these stocks, you are essentially buying equities that represent your ownership in the company.
 Your shareholder’s equity here represents how much money the company would return to you if it liquidated all assets and paid all debts after liquidating those assets.

 Buying equities thus makes you a partial owner of the company’s shares.
 Investors can earn money by investing in equities by:

 • Earning dividend income – this is a portion of the company’s profits paid out to its shareholders periodically (usually at the end of the year).